 - Pour the mixture into a blender and blend until it is smooth consistency.

-- Use on steaks, chops and burgers for a great barbecue.
+- Use on steaks, pork chops and burgers for a great tasting barbecue sauce.

 Joy